 We need a decision that will compel us to honor our intentions, even in a moment of weakness.
 Weakness, low energy, a tough day, or a crisis will always make us weak in the face of keeping our commitments.
 Willpower is weak in these moments, and it will fail us…quite predictably.

 This is where we turn to leverage.
 If you are serious about your resolve to reach a goal, consider this: write out six checks to someone or some organization that you really despise or find a menace to your values.
 Give them to a trusted friend or someone will not let you down.
 Their job is to mail these checks to your nemesis anytime you do no honor your new resolution.

 Here’s another approach: if your resolution is to walk three miles a day, then your friend is to check in with you daily.
 Best that your friend meets at the same spot at 6 am, to join you for the walk.
 If you fail to walk, agree to have him/her post your failure on Facebook and tweet the world about it.
 Of course, you also want their positive support when you are succeeding.
 The key here is that you institute something that represents a ‘cost’ to you when you fail to show up.
 The research suggests that this is remarkably helpful in keeping us on track.

 3. Set Up Life So That It Is Almost Impossible To Fail

 We do this by thinking ahead.
 For example, if you are resolved to a new diet, get rid of the old junk food that tempts you.
 Throw it out, or give it away.
 Instead, fill your pantry and frig ONLY with the food that supports your goal.
-Have your husband, wife or partner agree in advance to refuse the desert menu when dining out.
-You can also plan out a menu weekly, and prepare meals in advance (when possible) to ensure no last minute decisions, as these wreck a healthy diet.
+Have your husband, wife or partner agree in advance to refuse the dessert menu when dining out.
+You can also plan out a menu weekly, and prepare meals in advance (when possible) to ensure no last-minute decisions, as these wrecks a healthy diet.